What is inflation?

 - built-in inflation

-The fourth cause is an increase in the money supply, due to the Federal Reserve printing more.
+The fourth is a type of inflation caused by an increase in the money supply, due to the Federal Reserve printing more.

 Here’s how they work: